Avuxy/RUG-Pneumatic-Engine-experiment/README.md

 5. Check baud rate and COM ports, 1 way to do this is Dynamixel wizard for Servo engines.
 6. Specifiy result folder, default is windows desktop.

-If errors occur feel free to reach out, in addition more information is avaible in the research paper.
+If errors occur feel free to reach out Aart.vanwerven1@hotmail.nl
-Aart.vanwerven1@hotmail.nl